 The Clock That Finally Replaces Your Phone on the Nightstand

 At 259 grams with a cloth carrying bag included and USB-C charging that restores a full 24-hour battery in approximately 2.5 hours, the Clock is portable without making portability its reason for existing.
-It launches in Japan in mid-April, priced at ¥59,400 – approximately $373 – with no confirmed date for other markets.
+The Clock will officially launch in the US end of May.

 The Clock That Finally Replaces Your Phone on the Nightstand

 That price will prompt the obvious question, and the obvious question deserves a direct answer.
 A clock that costs $373 is not competing with the clock on your phone.
 It is competing with the phone itself – with the habit of leaving a glowing, notification-generating social device on the surface closest to where you sleep.
 Understood in those terms, the value proposition looks considerably more reasonable.
-The object is asking to be taken seriously as a piece of considered design, and the manufacturing pedigree and the referencing process and the LoveFrom collaboration all give that ask some grounding.
+The object is asking to be taken seriously as a piece of considered design, and the manufacturing pedigree and the referencing process.

 The Clock That Finally Replaces Your Phone on the Nightstand